Kentucky QB Levis balances NIL gains with long-term goals - NewsBreak

 Kentucky QB Levis balances NIL gains with long-term goals

-Heading into last season, the most notable moment of Will Levis' career as a college football player just might have been eating an unpeeled banana .
+ATLANTA (AP) — Heading into last season, the most notable moment of Will Levis’ career as a college football player just might have been eating an unpeeled banana.

 A year later, the Kentucky quarterback with the active and entertaining TikTok account has become an intriguing NFL prospect.
 That combination of personality and athletic potential has never been more valuable in college athletics.